SyedAliMehdiBukhari/AI-ML-Learning-Journey/README.md

 ---

 ## 📝 License
-This project is open-source and available under the [MIT License](LICENSE).
+This repository is open-source and available under the [MIT License](LICENSE).